 JOEL: THE JUDGMENTS OF THE DAY OF THE LORD

-A. "The Day of the Lord," a term used of the time when God administers judgment on sin and deliverance for His people can be applied to an event in Israel's past history as well as to end-time events that are yet to occur.
+A. "The Day of the Lord," a term used of the time when God administers judgment on sin and deliverance for His people, can be applied to an event in Israel's past history as well as the end times.

-C. We view God's promised deliverance at Israel's repentance for the judgments of both the locust plague and the invading army as presented in Joel 2:18-27 for our insight and application (as follows):
+C. We view the locust plague in Joel 1:1-20 for our insight and application (as follows):

 A. The Mosaic Covenant provided that if Israel violated God's Law, He would punish her in various ways, including destruction by locusts (Deuteronomy 28:42) and/or by an invading army (Deuteronomy 28:49-51).